Palejrey/Employee-Manager/README.md

 ## Contribution
  > As of currently there are no contribution guidelines
 ## License
- The application is covered under the None .
+ The application is not covered.
 ## Tests
  > No tests.
 ## Questions